Did you know that you can instantly increase your deadlift by wearing the right shoes?

 These are incredibly well-crafted shoes that will last years thanks to the quality materials and construction that you’d expect from Risto.
 However, as I’ll discuss, they have some specs that may make them less than ideal for deadlifts, despite being designed and marketed for that purpose.

 - The thick metatarsal strap provides exceptional support and balance

 - Very durable and should last you many years

-- Can work well as a 2-in-1 shoe for both squats and deadlift, but only if you don't mind a moderately raised heel for deadlifts and prefer only a moderately raised heel for squats (heel is .75" with a very gradual 0.5" heel to toe drop)
+- Can work well as a 2-in-1 shoe for both squats and deadlifts, but only if you don’t mind a moderately raised heel for deadlifts and prefer only a moderately raised heel for squats (heel is .75″ with a very gradual 0.5″ heel to toe drop)

 - NOTE: This will be a negative for many lifters who prefer flat soles for deadlifts

-- High price tag of $130 plus shipping and handling, though that's to be expected from a shoe with such high construction quality.
+- Has a high price tag of $130 plus shipping and handling, though that’s to be expected from a shoe with such high construction quality.

 - Low collar so you’re not getting any ankle support

 - The wood also makes most of the sole very rigid, so you’ll experience a lack of flexibility in the foot.
 This doesn’t matter for deadlifts.
 However, you may have to bring a second pair of shoes with you if you’re doing lunges, calf raises or any other lift that involves bending the foot, on the same day.

 I own and regularly wear the A7 Soul Go Slippers.
 I’m a big fan and think they’re the best shoes for deadlifting if you’re on a low budget.
 They cost just under $30.